Covington Catholic High School Teen Shrugs Off Blackface Video, Tells Fox News It’s ‘Showing School Spirit’

 — Bobby Lewis (@revrrlewis) January 23, 2019

-Nick Sandmann, the teen at the center of the viral video showing the Covington boys’ confronting Native American demonstrator Nathan Phillips, also appeared on television Wednesday morning, in a pre-recorded interview with NBC’s Today Show, during which he also characterized the chants of his classmates at the demonstrator as “school spirit,” as quoted by Vox.com.
+Nick Sandmann, the teen at the center of the viral video showing the Covington boys’ allegedly confronting Native American demonstrator Nathan Phillips, also appeared on television Wednesday morning in a pre-recorded interview with NBC’s Today Show, during which he also characterized the chants of his classmates at the demonstrator as “school spirit,” as quoted by Vox.com.

-The full, 96-minute video that shows events leading up to the confrontation also shows the Covington boys in an argument with members of the Black Hebrew Israelites, a fringe religious sect whose members believe that they are direct descendants of the original Israelites portrayed in the Bible, and who are known for their confrontational tactics.
+The full, 96-minute video that shows events leading up to the supposed confrontation also shows the Covington boys in an argument with members of the Black Hebrew Israelites, a fringe religious sect whose members believe that they are direct descendants of the original Israelites portrayed in the Bible, and who are known for their confrontational tactics.

 At one point, a member of the “Israelites” tells the Covington boys, “I don’t see one black person in the crowd,” according to a Washington Post account.